Multi-qubit entanglement generation with squeezed modes: Abstract

 \section{Abstract}

-We present a hybrid continuous variable-discrete variable entanglement swapping protocol using linear optics and homodyne measurements, capable of producing a large number of high-fidelity Bell pairs per signal, with an approximate $0.5$ probability of success.
+We present a hybrid continuous variable-discrete variable entanglement generation protocol using linear optics and homodyne measurements, capable of producing multiple high-fidelity Bell pairs per protocol iteration, with an approximate $0.5$ success probability.
 The effectiveness of the protocol is determined by the squeezing strength.
 To increase the number of Bell pairs, approximately 3 dB of extra squeezing is needed for each additional Bell pair.
 The protocol also generates single Bell pairs with an approximate $0.75$ probability for squeezing strengths $\lessapprox 15dB$, achievable with current technology.